-Each year, Barli trains over 200 young women and girls from underserved communites through a six-month residential program using local teachers and trainers from among their peers.
+Each year, Barli trains about 200 young women and girls from underserved communites through a six-month residential program using local teachers and trainers from among their peers.
 It is a holistic curriculum with experiential and hands-on classes: literacy, health and hygiene including HIV, transfer of solar technology, organic agriculture, overall personality and social development through a specially-designed, “Developing Myself and My Community” curriculum, gender equality and income-generating skills like stitching and tailoring to contribute to the process of personal and social transformation and sustainable community development.

 At the end of the training programme, interested and eligible trainees appear in the Cutting & Tailoring examination conducted by National Institute of Open Schooling (NIOS), an institution under the Ministry of Human Resource Development, Government of India.
-In 2018, Barli trained 235 girls of whom 94% now contribute to the income of their families.

 Among the new-batch trainees, those having sufficient communication skills are selected as facilitators of groups for peer-tutoring and are trained as Grassroots Trainers.
 In the initial stages of their training, they follow the same curriculum as other students.
 In addition, they also advance their vocational skills and develop their abilities as trainers by helping to facilitate classes for the Community Volunteers and functioned as peer-tutors.
 They develop the necessary skills to use the Institute’s curriculum to conduct classes and to establish education and health programs in their own communities after their return.
 Some of these trainees also appear in Cutting & Tailoring examination from the National Institute of Open Schooling (NIOS), an institution under the Ministry of Human Resource Development, Government of India.